csyfjiang/M3AD/README.md

-Based on the GitHub repository structure for M3AD, here's a comprehensive README.md:

 # M3AD: Multi-Modal Multi-Scale Alzheimer's Disease Classification

-A deep learning framework for Alzheimer's Disease classification using multi-modal neuroimaging data with advanced transformer architectures and mixture of experts (MoE) models.
+A deep learning framework for Alzheimer's Disease classification and transition prediction using sMRI with advanced transformer architectures and multi-gate mixture of experts (MMoE) models.

 ## Overview

 M3AD is a comprehensive framework designed for Alzheimer's Disease classification that leverages multi-modal neuroimaging data.
-The project implements state-of-the-art transformer architectures with Swin Transformer backbone and Adaptive Mixture of Experts (AdMoE) for robust and accurate AD classification.
+The project implements state-of-the-art transformer architectures with Tok-MLP enhanced Swin Transformer v2 backbone and MMoE for robust and accurate AD classification.

-## Key Features

-- **Multi-Modal Learning**: Supports multiple neuroimaging modalities for comprehensive analysis
-- **Multi-Scale Processing**: Hierarchical feature extraction at different spatial scales
-- **Swin Transformer Architecture**: Efficient attention mechanism for medical image analysis
-- **Adaptive Mixture of Experts (AdMoE)**: Dynamic expert selection for improved performance
-- **Flexible Classification**: Supports both 3-class (AD/MCI/CN) and 9-class fine-grained classification
-- **Comprehensive Evaluation**: Built-in evaluation metrics and visualization tools

-## Architecture

-The M3AD framework consists of:

-1. **Swin Transformer Backbone**: Hierarchical vision transformer for feature extraction
-2. **Adaptive MoE Module**: Dynamic expert routing for specialized feature processing
-3. **Multi-Scale Fusion**: Integration of features from different spatial resolutions
-4. **Classification Head**: Final prediction layer with configurable number of classes

 ## Repository Structure